OpenGOAL-Mods/OG-Patched/README.md

   - fixed blocking plane before `village3` to prevent players from skipping the end of MP cell
 - `village3`
   - added check that the `village2` warp gate has been activated before the `village3` one can be activated
+  - added blocking plane to prevent players from skipping into hut from underneath
 - `snowy`
-  - fixed blocking planes to keep flutflut in intended area
+  - fixed blocking planes to prevent players from getting flutflut out of the intended area
+  - added blocking plane to prevent players from skipping ahead to the yellow eco switch
+  - added blocking plane to prevent players from climbing wall to exit yellow eco switch overhead
+  - added blocking plane to prevent players from getting to fort gate button without flutflut
   - added blocking plane to prevent players from getting to fort gate button without flutflut
   - added blocking plane to prevent players from entering the bunny lurker ambush room backwards
   - added blocking planes throughout level to prevent players from skipping the gondola ride